 - Sturdy and smooth card finishing

 - It comes as a set including the guidebook and a keepsake box

 - The backings lack color and character

 - Not recommended for novice readers

 Gaia is also known as Mother Nature in Greek.
 She is said to have given birth to the sea, sky, mountains, and all creation.
 The Gaian Tarot originates from this concept.
 It contains 78 cards.
-Unlike other decks, this mythical and contemporary tarot set comes with a spiritual guide that focuses on the healing of the self and of the earth.
+Unlike other decks, this mythical and contemporary tarot set comes with a spiritual guide that focuses on healing the self and the earth.

-The set comes in a durable, reusable box that also includes the cards and the book.
+The set comes in a durable, reusable box that includes the cards and the book.
 One unique aspect of this set is that it features photo-realistic colored pencil images that are lovely and potent.

 The Gaian Tarot provides a unique approach to divination as it renames most cards from their singular names.
-For example, in the Major Arcana, the Chariot becomes the Canoe and Judgment becomes the Awakening.
+For example, in the Major Arcana, the Chariot becomes the Canoe, and Judgment becomes the Awakening.
 The author also includes an accompanying book that provides the meaning of the cards.

-What’s more, the book allows you to connect with the card through affirmations, exercises, and prompts.
+Moreover, the book allows you to connect with the card through affirmations, exercises, and prompts.
 Her website also provides deeper explanations and definitions of the cards, which makes the set ideal for beginners.

 - Recommended for those practicing earth-centered spirituality